govuk-one-login/account-interventions-service/README.md

 $ sh production_pipelines.sh
 ```

-Once all production pipelines have been set up proceed to deploy the [staging_pipelines.sh](stack-orchestration%2Fstaging_pipelines.sh) script to allow promotion up to `production` account.
+Once all production pipelines have been set up, proceed to running the [staging_pipelines.sh](stack-orchestration%2Fstaging_pipelines.sh) script to allow promotion up to `production` account.

 ```shell
 $ cd stack-orchestation